vlang/v/doc/docs.md

 V combines `Option` and `Result` into one type, so you don't need to decide which one to use.

-The amount of work required to "upgrade" a function to an optional function is minimal: you have to add a `?` to the return type and return an error when something goes wrong.
+The amount of work required to "upgrade" a function to an optional function is minimal: you have to add a `?` to the return a type and return an error when something goes wrong.

 If you don't need to return an error, you can simply `return none`.

 This is the primary way of handling errors in V. They are still values, like in Go, but the advantage is that errors can't be unhandled, and handling them is a lot less verbose.

 `err` is defined inside an `or` block and is set to the string message passed to the `error()` function. `err` is empty if `none` was returned.

 ```v
 user := repo.find_user_by_id(7) or {